Evolix/ansible-roles/CONVENTIONS.md

 `handlers` is the place to put special tasks that can be triggered by the `notify` argument of modules.
 For example an `nginx -s reload` command.

 `meta/main.yml` contains … well … "meta" information.
-There we can define role dependencies, but also some "galaxy" information like the desired Ansible version, supported OS and distributions, a destription, author/ownership, license…
+There we can define role dependencies, but also some "galaxy" information like the desired Ansible version, supported OS and distributions, a description, author/ownership, license…

 `tests` and `.travis.yml` are here to help testing with a test matrix, a test inventory and a test playbook.